 \end{cor}

-Our viewpoint that $\mathcal{O}^\lambda(\widetilde{Q})$ is a noncommutative analogue of $R_Q$ when $\lambda = \varepsilon_0$ is further supported by the following result, which generalises the geometric McKay correspondence to a noncommutative setting.
-Here, undefined terms will be defined in Section \ref{inttheorysec}.
+Another family of results concerning Kleinian singularities is what is often called the geometric McKay correspondence, which concerns the intersection theory of the minimal resolution of $\Spec R_Q$.
+In the last section, we prove a result which may be seen as a generalisation of this to a noncommutative setting.
+We give an imprecise statement of this result below, and a more precise statement in Section \ref{inttheorysec}.

-\begin{thm}[Theorem \ref{inttheory2}] Let $\widetilde{Q}$ be an extended Dynkin quiver, $Q$ the corresponding Dynkin quiver, and $\lambda = \varepsilon_0$.
-Then $\mathcal{O}^\lambda(\widetilde{Q})$ has a noncommutative resolution (which is in fact a deformation), and the exceptional objects in this resolution may be indexed so that the corresponding intersection matrix is $(-1)$ times $C$, where $C$ is the Cartan matrix of Dynkin type corresponding to $Q$. \end{thm}
+\begin{thm}[Theorem \ref{inttheory}] Let $\widetilde{Q}$ be an extended Dynkin quiver with corresponding Dynkin quiver $Q$ and let $\lambda = \varepsilon_0$.
+Then $\mathcal{O}^\lambda(\widetilde{Q})$ has a noncommutative resolution, and the intersection theory of the exceptional objects in this resolution is the same as that of the exceptional curves in the minimal resolution of a Kleinian singularity of type corresponding to $Q$. \end{thm}

-The intersection theory used in the above theorem is that of Mori-Smith \cite{mori}.
-This result should be seen as a noncommutative analogue of the fact that the matrix whose entries are the intersection multiplicities of the irreducible curves in the exceptional divisor of the minimal resolution of $\Spec R$ is $(-1)$ times the Cartan matrix.\\ We now take a moment to provide an overview of the proof of Theorem \ref{introthm1}, which is quite lengthy and much of which comes down to a case-by-case analysis.
-The first important observation to make is that we can restrict our attention to weights $\lambda$ which are \emph{quasi-dominant}; if $\Bbbk = \mathbb{C}$, this means that $\lambda_0$ can be arbitrary, while for $1 \leqslant i \leqslant n$ we require